-Linux Network Troubleshooting: Solve Your Connection Problems Now
+Linux Networking 101: Solve Connection Problems Now

 This guide provides a comprehensive approach to troubleshooting network connectivity issues on Linux systems, with specific guidance for Red Hat, Ubuntu, and Debian users.
 It covers common problems and offers practical solutions for restoring network functionality.
-While the guide emphasizes these distributions, the techniques and commands often apply to other Linux distributions with minor adjustments.
+While the guide emphasizes these distributions, the techniques, and commands often apply to other Linux distributions with minor adjustments.

 Initial Checks